lloyd-e-williams/IC/tutorial103.md

 Then click the **Next** button.

+Either download this sample CSV file: [PersonId.csv](./misc/PersonId.csv)

-Create a file on your own computer that is called **PersonId.csv** with the following two lines of content.
+OR Create a file on your own computer that is called **PersonId.csv** with the following two lines of content.

 `PersonId,Name`
 `300000157866789,Lloyd`

-Click on the **Browse… button and choose the file that you created.
+Click on the **Browse… button and choose the PersonId.csv on your computer.

 Enter the Record Name: `Person`